-For decades, politicians have hammered the public with "get tough" criminal justice policies even as poor minority communities have seen ever- increasing numbers of their youth pulled into the cradle-to-prison pipeline under those policies.
-African-Americans recognized this problem but for years they stood nearly alone in decrying it.
+In the realm of criminal justice policies, for decades, politicians hammered the public with "get tough" criminal justice policies even as poor minority communities have seen ever-increasing numbers of their youth pulled into the cradle-to-prison pipeline under those policies.
+Communities of faith recognized this problem but for years they stood nearly alone in decrying it.

 That has now changed.
-People across political, ideological and theological spectrums are saying "NO" to mass incarceration, "NO" to prisons that fail to rehabilitate, and "NO" to policies creating barriers to success upon coming home.
+The movement calling for reforming criminal justice policies - now counts among its members people across political, ideological and theological spectrums.
+Together they are rising up and saying "NO" to mass incarceration, "NO" to prisons that fail to rehabilitate, and "NO" to policies creating barriers to success upon coming home.